 The isolation and geography of the Greko communities in Calabria definitely worked to the advantage of preserving the language over centuries.
 We can also possibly conclude that occasional migrations of Greeks to Calabria from the Aegean could have taken place in the 16th and 17th Centuries in response to the Ottoman invasion.
 There is even evidence that a 17th Century mayor of Bova wrote poems in Greko.

-Even though the Greek language had already been in great decline since the departure of the Byzantine Empire in Southern Italy and the spread of Catholicism with Latin liturgy, the language seemed to have quietly survived several centuries in the mountains of Calabria.
+Even though the Greek language had already been in great decline since the departure of the Byzantine Empire in Southern Italy and the spread of Catholicism with Latin liturgy, the language seems to have quietly survived several centuries in the mountains of Calabria.

 Calabrian Greeks today